-Yoshinoya is a fast-casual restaurant chain in Japan that’s famous for it’s beef bowls containing silky white rice and piles of thinly shaven, tender as all get out beef on top.
-Are you gagging yet?
+Yoshinoya is a fast-casual restaurant chain in Japan that’s famous for its beef bowls containing white rice and piles of thinly shaven, tender beef on top.
+Sounds weird – taste AMAZING.

 They’re pretty much everywhere and you can get in and out in under 15 minutes, making it ideal for stopping in for a quick lunch, bite after work, nosh after the bars…